Simhyeon/r4d/docs/meta.md

 ### DONE

+* [-] Make syscmd call unsafe and allow only when sudo was given
+- Maybe this is fine?
+Because some command should require auth anyway?
+* [x] Make undef line is deleted
+* [x] Error loggin
+  * [x] Error message should indicate which line caused an error
+  * [x] Silent option
+  * [x] To stderr
+  * [x] To file
+* [-] Failed macro stops further evlaution.
+- This is because parse chunk only executed only when macro is valid
+* [-] Improve modularlity
+- Define is not basic macro but reserved macro for now, Change this into basic macro for better readability and maintainability.
+Though it has some benefits, I don't think it is necessary to refactor.
 * [-] Is nested parse chunk necessary?
 Maybe main parser is alreayd expanding all?
 It was not... mostly because some macro can make another macro call...